LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
-- Issue 49113: Better handling for case where the only error is a form error for saveDomain()
+- Issue 49113: Better handling for ListDesignerPanels case where the only error is a form error for saveDomain()

 ### version 2.395.1
 *Released*: 28 November 2023